-- 13.16.1 Stoke Park School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or Stoke Park School's safeguarding processes to the senior leadership team. - 13.16.2 The School's Whistleblowing Policy is made accessible to all staff and volunteers and the senior leadership team will take all concerns seriously. - 13.16.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Stoke Park School Whistleblowing Policy and Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.
+13.16.1 Barr's Hill School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or Barr's Hill School's safeguarding processes to the senior leadership team.

+13.16.2 The School's Whistleblowing Policy is made accessible to all staff and volunteers and the senior leadership team will take all concerns seriously.

+13.16.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Barr's Hill School Whistleblowing Policy and Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.